Nevernight

 Jay Kristoff

-Nevernight is the first in an epic new fantasy series from New York Times best-selling author Jay Kristoff.
+Nevernight is the first in an epic new fantasy series from the New York Times bestselling author, Jay Kristoff.

 In a land where three suns almost never set, a fledgling killer joins a school of assassins, seeking vengeance against the powers who destroyed her family.

-Now, 16-year-old Mia is apprenticed to the deadliest flock of assassins in the entire Republic - the Red Church.
-Treachery and trials await her within the Church's halls, and to fail is to die.
-But if she survives to initiation, Mia will be inducted among the chosen of the Lady of Blessed Murder and be one step closer to the only thing she desires: revenge.
+Now, a sixteen year old Mia is apprenticed to the deadliest flock of assassins in the entire Republic — the Red Church.
+Treachery and trials await her with the Church’s halls, and to fail is to die.
+But if she survives to initiation, Mia will be inducted among the chosen of the Lady of Blessed Murder, and one step closer to the only thing she desires.

 Good depth and great characters